damon-murdoch/emerald-battle-revolution/README.md

 ### Ver.
 1.4.0

+Merged upstream changes, including support for terastalisation which can now be banned or unbanned using the Battle Frontier controllers, and used inside and out of Battle Facilities.

 Created new branch for developing the 'Battle Spot' feature, added new sample teams from old VGC formats (2016, 2018 pre/post bank and 2019 sun, moon and ultra series).